GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 The [qiime documentation](https://docs.qiime2.org/2021.11/) is a fantastic resource and before you begin going through this, I would spend some time working through their help guides and tutorials.
 You can learn a lot from them and might find some better ways of doing things than I've got here, so feel free to modify this workflow as needed.

+Below are all the steps for the MiFish analysis.
+The steps for analysing the 18S data can be found [here](https://github.com/GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/blob/main/18S_ATPU_qiime.md).

 ## 1. Import the data into Qiime2